 Adding plant and equipment works in much the same way as adding procedures.
 Go to the Plant and Equipment Used tab and click the [+Add Plant & Equipment] button.
 Here you’ll be presented with a list of Plant & Equipment already loaded into the system.
 You can also add a new item by clicking on the [+Create New Plant & Equipment] button.
 Once you’re done, click [Save] to add your item.
 You can repeat this process as many times as necessary to add new plant and equipment.

-Using the Job Steps tab, you can create jobs to completed as well as assigning risks and controls to each one as needed.
-To do this, click on the “Job Steps” tab and click on [+Add Job Step].
+Using the Job Steps tab, you can create jobs to complete as well as assigning risks and controls to each one as needed.
+To do this, click on the “Job Steps” tab and click on the [+Add Job Step].
 From here you can quickly add the step as well as any risks and controls that apply.

 Any actions assigned out as part of this process are automatically assigned to the person listed as the “Responsible Supervisor”.
 This was set when creating the record.
 If these actions need to be reassigned, the Responsible Supervisor can do this or anybody with admin access.